xcat2/confluent-docs/docs/miscellaneous/confluentdiskless.md

 ## Login delays

 If accounts suffer a one-time delay after initial login, this is likely due to systemd user slice failing to actually function.
-To mitigate, it is possible to modify thte TimeoutStopSec value in /usr/lib/systemd/system/user@.service to a smaller value, like 10s
+To mitigate, it is possible to modify the TimeoutStopSec value in /usr/lib/systemd/system/user@.service to a smaller value, like 10s

 ## SELinux labelling issues